adubois/qubes-app-linux-yubikey/README.md

 On this new USB AppVM (not its template) install the Qubes Yubikey front-end:
 ------
-  $ sudo yum install qubes-app-linux-yubikey-front-end
+  $ sudo yum install qubes-yubikey-vm
 ------

 This package will install: